Vaucluse (84220) Population: 1,165 Altitude: 343 m

-The ocre-red village of Roussillon, one of the Plus Beaux Villages de France, is a tourist destination on the southern edge of the Plateau de Vaucluse.
+The ocre-red village of Roussillon is a tourist destination on the southern edge of the Plateau de Vaucluse.
 Roussillon is a beautiful village, with its red rocks, red stone buildings and red tile roofs.

 Roussillon is lovely from the outside, set in a deep green pine forest on bright red-ocre hills.
 Roussillon is even more spectacular inside the village, with the colorful old buildings and narrow medieval streets.
 The village center is fairly small, so wandering the streets to discover the many lovely sites doesn't take very long.
 A couple of our favorites are: the square with the pair of old buildings [Photo 5] and the 19th-century clock and bell tower [Photo 1] with its (campanile), bells and ancient sundials.